imperial-genomics-facility/igf-pipeline-help/notebook_resources.md

 * Binder provides a temporary environment for running these example notebooks and any changes to the notebook will get deleted after a while
 * Start up time may vary for these notebooks as Binder needs to build a new environment once there are any new changes in these repositories
 * Repositories with tag `dev` are still under active development and the notebook runs may fail occasionally
+* All these notebooks will have `Python`/`R`/`bash` scripts.
+Although you can run these notebooks without knowing any of these programming languages, its recommended to have some basic knowledge, if you are planning to edit the code

+### Where to run?

+You can run these notebooks on

+* __Binder__: Load these example notebooks using limited, free computational resource
+* __Docker__ (on your Laptop/Desktop): Using Docker to set up a local notebook server
+* __Imperial College HPC__: You have to install all the tools on a conda environment and then you can copy and run these notebooks on the HPC.
+More details on how to set up conda environment can be found here: https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/support/applications/jupyter/

+__Note__: Installing Docker will require root (admin) access on your laptop or server and you may need to contact the ICT (or IT department) to complete this step.

+__Warning__: Docker images downloaded from unknown sources can have malicious codes which can damage your laptop or server.

 ## Change logs
 * None